RAG fundamentals

 Copy

-Function to generate embeddings of a chunklink image 33
+Function to generate embeddings for a chunklink image 35

-Later we will see why, but to generate the embeddings we will do it locally and not through the Hugging Face API.
-For this, we need to have PyTorch and sentence-transformers installed, for this we do
+We will see why later, but to generate the embeddings we are going to do it locally and not through the Hugging Face API.
+For this, we need to have PyTorch and sentence-transformers installed, for which we do

 pip install -U sentence-transformers